 Baroness Tanni Grey Thompson

-Baroness Tanni is also Britain’s best-known Paralympic athlete, having performed at world-class level, in distances ranging from 100m to the marathon.
+Baroness Tanni Grey Thompson is one of Britain’s best-known Paralympic athletes, having performed at world-class level, in distances ranging from 100m to the marathon.
 Tanni’s career has taken her around the world to every major international event.
 Her 15 Paralympic medals including 11 golds, six gold medals in the London Marathon and her comprehensive set of British and World Records make her achievements second to none in the disability sport arena.

 Born in Cardiff in 1969, Tanni was named Carys Davina, however, when her sister first saw her she called her “tiny” which stuck and became Tanni.
 Tanni was born with spina bifida but with the support of her parents she was always encouraged to be independent.
 Tanni attended her local primary school – at first using crutches and callipers and then a wheelchair.
 She progressed to St. Cyres Comprehensive School and subsequently obtained an honours degree in Politics at Loughborough University.